indygreg/python-build-standalone/README.rst

 macOS, and Linux.
 All distributions are highly self-contained and have limited shared library dependencies.
 Static linking is used aggressively.

-Planned features include:
+Planned and features include:

 * Static/dynamic linking toggles for dependencies
 * Support for configuring which toolchain/version to use
 * Support for BSDs
-* (maybe) Support for iOS and/or Android
+* Support for iOS and/or Android
-* (maybe) Support for Windows 32-bit
+* Support for Windows 32-bit
+* Support for Python distributions that aren't CPython

 Instructions
 ============